 - Place an announcement in your chapter or institution newsletter that reads, "Ask Me About Certification!" and include your name, phone number, and email address.

 Join the Oncology Nursing Certification Advocate program.
 As an advocate, you will receive the most up-to-date information about certification.
 Advocates will also be given ribbons to wear at select oncology conferences.

-To help you promote certification, we offer a number of free brochures and posters.
+To help you promote certification, we offer free brochures and posters.

 For more information, contact ONCC at 877-769-6622 or email us.

 Boost morale, enhance job satisfaction, and encourage other nurses to become certified and improve the quality of care at your facility by recognizing certified nurses.
 Here are a few ideas for recognizing certified nurses.
 Share your celebration ideas on our Facebook page.